Nanolx/NanoDroid/README.md

 List of known issues

-* SafetyNet check fails with `Google Play Services not available`
+* Applications/SafetyNet check complain with `Google Play Services are missing`
-  * you did not setup microG (or did not reboot afterwards)
+  * you did not
+    * setup microG (or did not reboot afterwards)
+    * grant signature spoofing permission to Play Store
+    * install either Fake Store or Play Store
 * Battery Drain
   * microG fails to register applications to GCM (Google Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain either
      * do a clean flash of your ROM (, Magisk) and NanoDroid and install your apps after microG setup
      * uninstall and re-install all your applications (backup application data if required)
 * microG lacks features